Below are some of the frequently asked questions that we are asked. Please click on a question to reveal the answer.

 We don’t have deadlines that you need to meet and we accept applications all year round.

-If you apply in the post, you should receive an acknowledgement letter within two weeks, after which it will take up to around 14 weeks as above.
+If you apply in the post, you should receive an acknowledgement letter within four weeks, after which it will take up to 4 months to recieve a decision.

-The Foundation reviews applications in order of receipt in order to be fair – you should allow up to 12 weeks from the date of your acknowledgement letter as we receive thousands of requests ever year.
+The Foundation reviews applications in order of receipt in order to be fair – you should allow up to 4 months from the date of your acknowledgement letter / email as we receive thousands of requests ever year.
 In exceptional circumstances it is possible for our Trustees to review an application more quickly, however it is important that there is a clear reason why this might be the case – we aim to be fair and are therefore not able to ‘queue-jump’ everyone!

 The trustees take a range of considerations into account, including such factors as previous grants, costs, available resources, sustainability of the project, and the viability of the fundraising plan.
 These factors are examples and are not exhaustive and while the Trustees aim to support as many good projects and organisations as possible, it is unfortunately not possible to provide funding to all.